sgjava/opencvmem/README.md

 private with an accessor method.
 This is improper encapsulation (subclasses should use accessor method instead of a public variable), but I tried to make my changes minimal.

+Finally, the free() method is not thread safe, but this should not be a big deal in most situations.
+Just keep this in mind and use Synchronized if you run into multi-threaded situations.

 #### Profiling OpenCVFree program